 When World War I broke out, she was visiting her family in Britain but quickly returned to Belgium.

 Cavell did not discriminate among soldiers when it came to medical care.
 She treated Allied and Central Power soldiers equally.

-During the German occupation of Belgium, Cavell helped Allied soldiers and civilians escape the country to safety.
-Doing so violated German law.
+She also helped Allied soldiers and civilians escape Belgium to safety in Holland.
+This violated German law.

 Cavell was arrested in August 1915, having been betrayed by someone she trusted.
 She spent several months in prison before being tried in a military court.

-The trial found her guilty of treason and sentenced her to death.
-There were pleas from politicians and diplomats on her behalf for a pardon, but none came.
+Cavell was found guilty of treason and sentenced to death.
+Politicians and diplomats pleaded on her behalf for a pardon, but none came.

-Cavell’s death was used in numerous propaganda campaigns such as the ones seen below.
-Along with the truth, many fictional accounts of her death were told.
-These stories were meant to make the Germans as monstrous as possible and make Cavell an innocent victim.
+Cavell’s death was used in numerous propaganda campaigns.
+In addition, she became a bit of a legend as fiction mingled with truth in the accounts of her death.
+These stories were meant to make the Germans as monstrous as possible and painted Cavell as an innocent victim.

-Many memorials have been built to remember Cavell.
-In addition, she has been portrayed in films, including some written during the war, and television shows and has inspired works of classical music.
+Many memorials were built to remember Cavell.
+She also has been portrayed in films (including some written during the war) and television shows and has inspired works of classical music.